davide-lombardo/davide-lombardo/README.md

 [![Email](https://img.shields.io/badge/Email-Contact-red)](mailto:davide.lombardo.92@gmail.com)

 ## 🎯 Mission
-I’m an Angular developer passionate about building seamless, user-friendly web applications.
-My mission is to combine clean, efficient code with engaging design to create impactful digital experiences.
-Based in Tuscany, Italy, I’m always exploring new technologies and striving to grow as a developer.
+I’m an Software developer who likes to about build seamless, user-friendly web applications.
+My mission is to combine clean, efficient code with engaging design.
+Based in Italy, I’m always exploring new technologies and striving to grow as a developer.

 ## 🛠️ Technical Stack
 ```javascript